Erin O’Brien CFP®, EA

 Still, it nagged at me that there must be someone out there doing financial planning without the hope of a sale hanging over head.
 And there was- the members of the National Association for Personal Financial Advisors, better known as NAPFA.
 I knew right away that fee-only was where I belonged.
 I was excited about the opportunity to work with people on the issues that were important to them, whether it was mapping out their cash flow or sending their kids to college, even if it had nothing at all to do with buying life insurance or a mutual fund.
 It just made sense.

 During this time, I also spent tax seasons working for a CPA, learning not just about taxes but how to run a business.
-Bill Brennan became my mentor and dear friend, who encouraged and inspired me to strike out on my own, and with the support of my family, I founded Baehr Family Financial, LLC in 2007.
+Bill Brennan became my mentor and dear friend, who encouraged and inspired me to strike out on my own, and with the support of my family, I founded Baehr Family Financial, LLC in 2007 and later changed the name in 2018 to Purposeful Money, to further reflect our mission..

 Choosing a name for a business is like choosing a name for your child.
 You want it to be something that embodies your hopes and dreams for this new life.
-For me, including the word “family” was important, not because it’s a family-run business, but because it is a family-focused business.
-Money decisions touch the lives of families every day, multiple times a day.
+For me, including the word “purposeful” was important, because without purpose we become reactive to life rather than proactively pursuing meaning, and money is our tool to help accomplish that.
+And money decisions touch the lives of families every day, multiple times a day.
 I know, because I’ve been immersed in them since before I could legally drink.
 And in a multitude of roles: a young wife, a stay at home mom, a single mom, a business owner, and now a grandma.
 It’s not easy juggling the responsibilities of family, work, and community involvement, never mind attending to the business of life.
 Folks often have guilt or embarrassment about what they feel they “should” be doing and either don’t have time to deal with or have no idea where to start.
 In some cases financial professionals have added stress or made them feel worse.
 I’ve seen it happen in my own family.
 I don’t find that helpful or productive!
 What I do find helpful is to create a safe environment where questions are encouraged and judgment is not allowed; a place with someone to turn to with those questions you’ve been carrying around, someone who won’t laugh or dazzle you with financial jargon.
 And a place where you can expose your financial self without fear, and get an alignment check: Are you using your money for the people and things that matter to you, in ways that will get you where you want to go?
 Are you supporting the causes and industries you believe in, to do good while doing well?

 Now that’s the financial planning I was looking for.